Agalpur

-Agalpur is a village and Block in Balangir district in the state of Odisha, India.
+Agalpur is a town and Block in Balangir district in the state of Odisha, India.
 Agalpur (Raj) a historical place and a very old human community centre.
 It is situated in the triangular land of "Ang" river (also Known as "Ong" river);and Two Small Rivers (in Sambalpuri language known as "Joor") "Uttali"& "Ghesali".
 On the extreme north, after crossing the Ong river at about 10–20 km a beautiful hill is situated known as 'Chhelia Pahad".

 History

 The village name of Agalpur (Raj) is believed to be very old and traditional.
 There are several stories behind the name of Agalpur (Raj).
 However, when asked to the former Sarpanch (of Agalpur) Mr. Purna Chandra Meher, he said the name of Agalpur (Raj) is believed to be derived from three different words. first one is "Argala" (Means Barrier) second one is "Pur" (Means Village) and third one is "Raj" (Implying to the King's rule).
 It is believed that initially it was called as "Argalapur", meaning 'a village of barrier'.
 In ancient time, it was very difficult to reach the village "Argalapur" due to the nature's barricade of rivers (Ong, Uttali, and Gesali) and dense forest surrounding it.
 This might be the reason the then king of Patna State (now patnagarh) had made "Aragalapur" a hub for own protection.
 There are several stories that how the king of Patna State used to hide in "Argalapur" during the fight with neighbor states.
 It is believed that due to a major hub for Patna State king suffix "Raj" is added in the name of Agalpur (Raj).